morningsky/LearnGit/readme.txt

 Git is free software.
 This is my first to use git.
 Hello Coder.
-I am created in the second branch.
+I  created in the second branch.